1972 United States Senate election in Michigan

 The 1972 United States Senate election in Michigan was held on November 7, 1972.
-Incumbent Republican U.S. Senator and Senate Minority Whip Robert P. Griffin ran for re-election to a second term, won reelection defeating the Democratic candidate, and Michigan Attorney General Frank J. Kelley by 6%.
+Incumbent Republican U.S. Senator and Senate Minority Whip Robert P. Griffin ran for re-election to a second term.
+Griffin won reelection, defeating the Democratic nominee and Michigan Attorney General Frank J. Kelley by 6%.
 Despite President Richard Nixon’s landslide victory in Michigan and the rest of the country, Griffin’s margin of victory decreased from the previous election.